Skip to content

 3. The board enumerates as a Joypad SInput controller by default.

 4. Plug a PSX controller into the cable.
-Open a gamepad tester (gamepad-tester.com, or config.joypad.ai for the live joypad-web view) and verify:
+Open a gamepad tester (gamepad-tester.com, or joypad.ai, which reads the pad over WebHID and therefore works in any output mode) and verify:

 5. Digital pad — all 12 face/d-pad/shoulder buttons + Select/Start register.